 Most notably, I shot the legendary waiters of Joe's Stone Crab in Miami Beach over two days.
 You can view those photos here.

-My wife and I honeymooned in Japan.
+In 2015, my wife and I honeymooned in Japan.
 I took close to 2,000 photos, but I won't make you scroll through all of those.
-View my favorite shots here.
+Since then, we've traveled a lot more.
+Click here to view some of my favorite travel photos.

 Getty Images Contributor